CM4all/beng-proxy/doc/translation.rst

   contain ``EXECUTE``, describing a process to be spawned which starts with the listener socket on stdin.

-  The payload is the socket path inside the new mount namespace; only its parent directory will be mounted, therefore the directory can contain only this socket and nothing else.
+  The payload is the socket path inside the new mount namespace.
   After the socket path, a null byte may follow with opaque data which is ignored by :program:`beng-proxy`, but which may be evaluated by the translation server.

 - ``WRITE_FILE`` write a small text file in a mount namespace.
   Payload is the absolute path and the file contents separated by a